nosebit/act/README.md

 act run -f=/path/to/actfile.yml foo
 ```

-If we need to specify a more powerful command we can use shell scripting directly in `cmds` field like this:
+If we need to specify a more powerful command we can use shell scripting directly in `start` field like this:

 ```yaml
 # actfile.yml